SterlingChin/CRA-Redux-CSS-Modules-Boilerplate/README.md

 4. [redux-thunk](https://www.npmjs.com/package/redux-thunk) (actions as functions)
 5. CSS-Modules (the only way to write css with react)

 I got tired of trying to combine projects that had one piece or another.
 I didn't have a single project that had all these pieces.
 So, I built a boilerplate.
-I followed 2 different articles to help build this out.
-But I had to make some changes to make everything work correctly.
+I referenced 2 different articles (linked below) to help build this out, and I had to make some changes to make everything work correctly.

 This was built starting with `create-react-app`, and then ejecting *everything*.
 I have used the `now` CLI to test and everything is working as expected.